kubernetes/website/content/en/blog/_posts/2019-11-05-kubernetes-with-microk8s.md

 title: 'Running Kubernetes locally on Linux with Microk8s'
 date: 2019-11-05
 ---
-**Authors**: [Ihor Dvoretskyi](https://twitter.com/idvoretskyi), Developer Advocate, Cloud Native Computing Foundation; [Carmine Rimi](https://twitter.com/carminerimi), Product Manager, Canonical
+**Authors**: [Ihor Dvoretskyi](https://twitter.com/idvoretskyi), Developer Advocate, Cloud Native Computing Foundation; [Carmine Rimi](https://twitter.com/carminerimi)

-This is article the second in a series about local deployment options on Linux, and it will cover [MicroK8s](https://microk8s.io/)  -the click-and-run solution for deploying a Kubernetes cluster locally, originally developed by Canonical, the publisher of Ubuntu.
+This article the second in a [series](https://kubernetes.io/blog/2019/03/28/running-kubernetes-locally-on-linux-with-minikube-now-with-kubernetes-1.14-support/) about local deployment options on Linux, and it covers [MicroK8s](https://microk8s.io/).
+Microk8s is the click-and-run solution for deploying a Kubernetes cluster locally, originally developed by Canonical, the publisher of Ubuntu.

-While Minikube usually spins-up a local virtual machine (VM) for the Kubernetes cluster, MicroK8s doesn’t require a VM.
-It uses [snap](https://snapcraft.io/) packages, an application packaging and isolation technology (also originally developed by Canonical).
+While Minikube usually spins up a local virtual machine (VM) for the Kubernetes cluster, MicroK8s doesn’t require a VM.
+It uses [snap](https://snapcraft.io/) packages, an application packaging and isolation technology.

 This difference has its pros and cons.
 Here we’ll discuss a few of the interesting differences, and comparing the benefits of a VM based approach with the benefits of a non-VM approach.
 One of the first factors is cross-platform portability.
 While a Minikube VM is portable across operating systems - it supports not only Linux, but Windows, macOS, and even FreeBSD - Microk8s requires Linux, and only on those distributions [that support snaps](https://snapcraft.io/docs/installing-snapd).
 Most popular Linux distributions are supported.